 by Charles H. Burk

-Charlie and Rose made the trip every year during the 1970’s, driving 500 miles up to their friends’ cabin up in the wilds of the mountains of New Mexico.
-This year, they had a plumbing project to work on: they were adding copper tubing to take spring water out of the side of the mountain, and pipe it into the cabin to the kitchen sink, bathtub, and commode.
+Every year during the 1970s, Charlie and Rose drove 500 miles to their friends’ cabin up in the wilds of the mountains of New Mexico.
+This year, they had a plumbing project to work on: they were adding copper tubing to take spring water out of the side of the mountain and pipe it into the cabin to the kitchen sink, bathtub, and commode.

 “Of course,” Charlie assured them.
 “We’ll just go on up to the cabin and get some supplies, and we’ll be right back.”